NadimGhaznavi/Db4E/index.md

  * Recent shares found in your local pool (inluding timestamp and miner who found the share)
  * Recent payments made to your mining operation

-The console application gets the data from the [data warehouse](#data-warehouse) and updates once a minute.
+The console application gets the data from the and updates once a minute.

 ---